 The Board of Education has adopted a fund balance policy.
-The fund balance policy prescribes the minimum fund balance as \$3,000,000 and designates it as committed.
-The Board of Education is aware that significant funding challenges have been addressed in the past fiscal years and that more severe fiscal challenges are looming, and as a result, has determined that a minimum fund balance of \$3,000,000 is prudent to meet cash flow needs and maintain the foundational support of the School District through more difficult economic times, as anticipated.
+The fund balance policy prescribes the minimum fund balance of 10% of subsequent years budgeted expenditures as committed.
+The Board of Education is aware that significant funding challenges have been addressed in the past fiscal years and that more severe fiscal challenges are looming, and as a result, has determined that a minimum fund balance is prudent to meet cash flow needs and maintain the foundational support of the School District through more difficult economic times, as anticipated.